Measuring the diffuse Galactic synchrotron spectral index and curvature between 45 and 2300 MHz: Methods

 In \autoref{fig:fgbres} we show the spectral parameters obtained with \fgb runs for the combined maps at both the low and high angular resolution.
 The final inpainted maps are shown in the bottom panel of \autoref{fig:finbeta}.
-We observe that the $\beta_s$ estimates are systematically steeper than those obtained from the parametric fit, particularly in regions near the the Galactic plane and along the spur.
+We observe that the $\beta_s$ estimates are systematically steeper than those obtained from the parametric fit, particularly in regions near the Galactic plane spreading to the southern hemisphere.
 A similar trend is evident in the $c_s$ map, where one can clearly distinguish the regions in which the northern and southern surveys are included.
-As indicated by strong correlation of $\beta_s$ and $c_s$ maps and by the large values ($>10$) of the reduced $\chi^2$, we can argue that the uncertainties have likely been underestimated in the \fgb runs, This, in turn, introduces systematic errors that distort the inferred values of the spectral parameters, leading to biases and unreliable estimates.
+As indicated by the correlation of the $\beta_s$ and $c_s$ maps and by the uncertainty maps (\autoref{fig:fgb_unc}), we notice that the correlation happens where the uncertainties are particularly large or unconstrained as the \fgb likelihood maximization does not converge.
+As expected, this mainly happens in low SNR regions specifically at the southern edges of the NC and NF surveys and in the region at $\ell, b \sim (200^{\circ}, 45^{\circ}) $.
+The estimated spectral parameters are thus biased and unreliable in those regions.